garrandall/popular-music-data/tracks/99-toto.md

 I don't want to hurt you anymore
 I never knew it would work out
 No one to blame
-You know i love you 99
+You know I love you 99

 99
 You keep holding my hand
 Oh 99
-They don't know who i am
+They don't know who I am
 Oh 99
 I love you